s3g/s3g-max/README.md

 - `s3g.dbappan~` uses distance-based amplitude panning.
 - `s3g.lbappan~` uses layer/local-lobe amplitude panning.
 - `s3g.vbappan~` uses vector-base amplitude panning.
+- DBAP shares the same lower-hemisphere rolloff behavior as `s3g.layoutpan~` when a layout has no real lower speakers.
 - LBAP and VBAP use the shared topology-aware solver from `s3g-dsp`.
 - For 2D layouts, elevation becomes a smooth level change into silent imaginary top/bottom speakers instead of a no-op.